 Also, riding a heavy bike is tiring if the trail you chose involves a lot of climbing and accelerating frequently.
 But still, riding a fat tire bike is an experience like no other.
 And above all, it’s fun.

-The unique traits of fat tire bike earned the right to at least be tried on by sport addicts, if not purchased from the store.
+The unique traits of fat tire bikes earned the right to at least be tried on by sports addicts, if not purchased from the store.
 Since they don’t require very much care, fat tire bikes make an ideal choice for the average biker that needs a bike for basic transportation needs.

 But they should at least try it.
-If they don’t like it, it’s another crossed out experience in the “must do” notebook.
-Sometimes riders need to forget about weight, speed, rolling resistance or time for that matter.
+If they don’t like it, it’s another crossed-out experience in the “must do” notebook.
+Sometimes riders need to forget about weight, speed, rolling resistance, or time for that matter.
 Riding a fat bike is not about improving performance.
-It’s about indulging yourself to a simple pleasure.
+It’s about indulging yourself in a simple pleasure.
 Plus, you can know all about bike rental places here.